CathDM/spelling-correction/README.md

 If you want more power, ask me to become collaborator; Then you will also be able to review and merge pull requests...

-Errors generated using online tool: http://www.hakank.org/reading_scrambled_words/
+Errors generated using online tool: http://www.hakank.org/reading_scrambled_words/ (LINK DOESN'T WORK.
+Can you check Sander?)